MicrosoftDocs/visualstudio-docs/docs/debugger/using-the-intellitrace-stand-alone-collector.md

 2. Reproduce the problem.

-3. To take a snapshot of the .iTrace file, use this syntax:
+3. To create a checkpoint of the .iTrace file, use this syntax:

      `Checkpoint-IntelliTraceCollection` `"` *\<ApplicationPool>* `"`